 The above list is not exhaustive and GGC staff are the final arbiter of what else may constitute harassment for the purposes of this policy.
 If you deliberately ignore these guidelines, repeatedly disrupt the conference and other attendees, and/or no resolution can be met or agreed upon, you will be asked to leave the conference.

 If you have been harassed in any way or witness someone engaging in harassment, please notify one of our staff immediately.
 We’ll do our best to make sure the problem gets resolved and we’ll provide the targeted party with a safe space to chill.
 You may be asked to complete a report to document the incident.
-This is optional, but is very helpful in tracking patterns of behavior and ensuring the offender is dealt with appropriately.
-Any reports of harassment are kept confidential and the identity of the reporting party is never shared without their express consent.
+This is optional but very helpful in tracking behavior patterns and ensuring the offender is dealt with appropriately.
+Any reports of harassment are kept confidential and the reporting party’s identity is never shared without their express consent.

 Photography is expressly permitted throughout the conference, within the guidelines of the Code of Conduct and anti-harassment policy.
 The Department of Game Design employs professional photographers to document the event, and to record all lectures.
 Both recordings and photos are shared online and used throughout our educations and public relations.

-If you would prefer a specific photo of you not be used publicly, please contact Ulf Benjaminsson.
+If you would prefer a specific photo of you not to be used publicly, please get in touch with Elias Faltin.